Army says Arlington National Cemetery worker was 'pushed aside' by Trump aides

 Trump was at Arlington Monday to commemorate the third anniversary of an attack in Afghanistan that killed 13 U.S. servicemembers amidst the disastrous withdrawal of troops.
 Trump and other Republicans have blamed President Biden and Vice President Harris for the chaos and loss of life.

-The 21-second video shows Trump laying a wreath at the Tomb of the Unknown Soldier and several snippets of Trump joining Gold Star family members at gravesites of their loved ones in a part of the cemetery known as Section 60.
+The 21-second video posted on Trump's TikTok account shows the former president laying a wreath at the Tomb of the Unknown Soldier and several snippets of Trump joining Gold Star family members at gravesites of their loved ones in a part of the cemetery known as Section 60.

 “We lost 13 great great people, what a horrible day it was,” Trump says over somber music.
 “We didn’t lose one person in 18 months and then they took over the disaster, the leaving of Afghanistan.”